 If you’re on a shared policy, the primary named insured can remove you from the coverage which may remove your demographics from the averaged auto premium and lessen the costs.
 However you may not be able to drive the car once you’ve been removed from the policy.

 Most insurance companies offer a wide range of discounts.
 Make sure you’re getting every available option to save.
 Typical discounts include savings for students, and for certain professions, like nurses.
 You can also get discounts of up to 10% at most insurance companies for going paperless or by paying your annual premium in full.
 And safe drivers can save even more by having a clean record, or taking a defensive driving course.
+There are also low-mileage discounts if you’re driving much less than you used to.
 Check with your insurer to make sure that you’re getting every discount for which you qualify.

 If your policy is up for renewal, or if you just want to find better rates, you can shop around for cheaper car insurance and secure the coverage you need at an affordable price.
 You may even be able to find the same coverage you have now at a cheaper rate by comparing quotes online or through an independent broker.